 A Brief Lowdown of "Multi-Phase Linear Regression": fitting co-joined straight lines to data points.

-(Since I wrote this I've discovered a more general framework that can also do this sort of problem - multivariate adaptive regression splines (MARS), for which there's a Python toolkit and a Matlab toolkit among others listed on the Wikipedia page (that link).
-Haven't tried it though.)
+(In the time since I wrote this many years ago I discovered a more general framework that can also do this sort of problem - multivariate adaptive regression splines (MARS), for which there's a Python toolkit and a Matlab toolkit among others listed on the Wikipedia page (that link).)

 An introduction to the problem